unit-io/unitdb/docs/utp.md

 The Server persists an unique Session State per Client Identifier.
 Client can also specify Sesson Key during Connection to persist multiple Session States per Client Identifier.
 The Session can continue after network re-connection until Client specify Clean Session during a new Connection.

 The Client Session pesist following States:
-- Reliable and Batch Delivery messages sent to the Server, but have not been completely acknowledged.
+- Reliable and Batch Delivery messages sent to the Server, but have not been acknowledged.
+- Relay request sent to the Server, but have not been acknowledged.
 - Reliable and Batch Delivery messages which have been received from the Server, but have not been completely acknowledged.

 The Server Session persiste following states: